 Speculation around whether or not Strictly would return for its 18th season began towards the end of March, with fans becoming worried after a number of BBC shows, including Eastenders and Peaky Blinders, announced changes to their airing schedule in light of COVID-19.

-The good news for fans is that the BBC have confirmed their flagship dancing competition will be back in our living rooms this autumn, but it will be a bit different to previous years.
+The good news for fans is that the BBC confirmed their flagship dancing competition will be back in our living rooms this autumn.
+The dance competition is scheduled to be filmed on Oct.
+12, with the live shows starting on Oct.
+24. but it will be a bit different from previous years?

 The Radio Times reports that the BBC’s Entertainment Controller Kate Phillips confirmed the show’s return at the Edinburgh TV Festival.
-“It is a slightly shorter run,” she said.
+“It is a slightly shorter run,” she said back in August.
 “But, apart from that, I don’t think it will be a lesser show at all.”
 Phillips explained how the professionals have been isolating ahead of the show and the Mirror shared photos of them arriving at a top secret hotel in Buckinghamshire as production is under way.

 According to judge Bruno Tonioli, who spoke to The Sun, the dancers will not be wearing masks "as everyone is being tested regularly."